OntoUML/ontouml-vocabulary/README.md

 # OntoUML Metamodel Vocabulary

-An implementation of the OntoUML metamodel in the Web Ontology Language compliant with [ontouml-js](https://github.com/OntoUML/ontouml-js) and the [ontouml-schema](https://github.com/OntoUML/ontouml-schema).
+An implementation of the OntoUML metamodel in the Web Ontology Language compliant with the [ontouml-js](https://github.com/OntoUML/ontouml-js) and the [ontouml-schema](https://github.com/OntoUML/ontouml-schema).

 This vocabulary support the serialization, exchange, and publishing of OntoUML models as linked data.